pospi/cp1252fixer/README.md

 Known Issues
 ------------
 * Seems to lose its handle on the clipboard after a computer hibernation, probably needs to intercept an ACPI event and re-register?
+* Copying & pasting lists within Word will lose the bullet formatting when those replacements are active.
+I consider this a non-error, as quotes and such only work seamlessly because they are converted back to Word-style quotes on paste.
+In any case, just disable the feature when working like this.